-Construction activities would have little or no effect on other special status species (e.g., sea turtles and other marine mammals) because the few individuals of those species that could be present at or near the Proposed Action disposal sites would be expected to avoid the construction activities.
+Construction activities would have little or no effect on other special status species (e.g., sea turtles and other marine mammals) because the few-individuals of those species that could, if any, marine mammals (California sea lions and harbor seals) and no sea turtles would be expected to be present at or near the Proposed Action in-harbor disposal sites based on the observed distribution of these species in the Harbor.
+Any marine mammals that were present during construction would be expected to avoid the injury by construction activities due to their agility and adaptation to disturbances in the Harbor.